Time Gal: Legacy

 Todd Ciolek referred to the protagonist as one of the first human heroines in the industry.
 He further added that Reika was an appealing lead character that Taito could have easily turned into a mascot and featured in other games and media.
-The character was later included in Alfa System's shooting game Castle of Shikigami III—Taito published the arcade version in Japan.
-In the game, Reika features attacks and personality similar to her original debut as well as an updated visual design.
-Reika's also appeared in the 2011 Elevator Action remake Elevator Action Deluxe as one part of downloadable content.
+Bundy also noted that Reika was an early female video game protagonist, predating Samus Aran.
+He commented, however, that her original appearance did not have much impact until Time Gal gained mainstream recognition on the Sega CD.
+Reika was later included in Alfa System's shoot 'em up Castle of Shikigami III—Taito published the arcade version in Japan.
+In the game, Reika features attacks and a personality similar to her original debut as well as an updated visual design.
+Reika also appeared in the 2011 Elevator Action remake Elevator Action Deluxe via downloadable content.

+In July 2023, a sequel titled Time Gal Re:Birth was revealed to be included as a bonus downloadable content pack for the Taito LD Game Collection on Nintendo Switch.
+It follows a new character named Luna, who is sent on a mission to stop the villain Luda as well as Reika.
+The collection was released on December 14, 2023, and includes an HD remaster of the original game as part of the base game.
+Following the release, Taito submitted a trademark request for Time Gal with the Japan Patent Office on January 16, 2024.
+On April 10, 2025, the remaster received a standalone release on Nintendo Switch, in Japan only, and was also released on Windows via Steam worldwide.